SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 The `bar_width` can be set to determine the width of the bars in basepairs (default is length of the chromosome divided by 500).
 The differences between datasets can be small relative to the number of counts, especially when comparing reads.
 To make the differences better visible, the y axis can be set in log scale using the `set_logscale` argument to `True`.
-This visually enhances the differences, but can give a distorded view where the differences look much bigger than they are.
+This visually enhances the differences, but can give a distorded view where the differences look much bigger than they actually are.
 Finally, the `savefig` argument determines whether the figure needs to be saved.
 If a figure is saved, it won't be shown and it will be stored at the location of the bed file that occurs first in the `bed_files` list.
 The name that is given to the saved figures is the name of the first occuring bed file with the extension `_compareplot_chrom[romannumeral].png` where [romannumeral] is replaced by the chromosome number.
 The background of the figure is colorcoded at the location where the genes are located where red are the non-essential genes and green are the annotated essential genes in wild type.

+This figure can be useful to create after processing the same dataset multiple times with different settings (e.g. for the trimming and alignment).

 - **Output**

 Two barplots are created plotted on top of each other where black bars show the insertion or read count for either of two datasets.
+Note that the y axis of the bottom graph is inverted.
 The overlapping blue bars indicate the absolute difference between the datasets where the bottom graph (set2) is substracted from the top graph (set1).
 The colorcoded background indicate the location of essential and non-essential genes.
 On top the graph the names of the essential genes are plotted.